nguyenrtm/nguyenrtm.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming PhD Student in Data Science at New Jersey Institute of Technology, advised by <a href="https://sites.google.com/site/ihaiphan/">Prof. Hai Phan</a>, starting Fall 2025.
 Currently, I am a Senior at University of Engineering and Technology, Vietnam National University Hanoi (VNU-UET).
-My current research interest lies in ensuring efficiency, security, trustworthiness of LLMs.
+My current research interest lies in ensuring efficiency, security and trustworthiness of LLMs.
 Previously, during my undergraduate, I worked on natural language processing methods for biomedical applications.

 Education
 -----